Jinho: 2015–2020: Departing SM Entertainment, debut with Pentagon and musical roles

 In September, it was announced that Jinho would star in the musical Iron Mask as Raul, the son of Athos who admires his father and dreams of becoming a royal general.
 The musical ran from September 13 to November 18 at the Kwanglim Art Center, Seoul.
 He rotated the role with musical actor, Shin Hyun-mook and actor Yoo Hyun-seok.

-On December 17, 2018, Cube announced his second mini live concert "Magazine Ho Vol.2 - Ready Ho" would be on the 19th of January 2019 at Ilchi Art Hall, and it sold out in seconds.
+On December 17, 2018, Cube announced his second mini live concert "Magazine Ho Vol.2 - Ready Ho" would be on 19 January 2019 at Ilchi Art Hall, and it sold out in seconds.
 Members Hongseok and Kino were present as special guests during the concert.

 Jinho was cast in his fourth musical, Goddess is Watching You.
 He played as the role of an innocent and pure North Korean soldier Ryu Soon Ho, who overcomes his trauma due to war with the belief in a goddess.
-The musical ran from November 14, 2019 to February 26, 2020 at the Daehangno Arts Theater in Seoul.
+The musical ran from November 14, 2019, to February 26, 2020, at the Daehangno Arts Theater in Seoul.

 Jinho held his 3rd solo mini live concert, "Magazine Ho Vol.3 - Off Stage" on January 11, 2020.
 Due to high demand from fans, Cube Entertainment added an additional date to the concert.
 Jinho is set to open the first performance on January 10 to meet more fans.
 He sang an unreleased song, "Gravity" together with member Kino which was composed and written by Kino.
 Members Hui, Hongseok and Yeo One were also present as special guest.
 In March, Jinho appeared on Mnet's music talk show Studio Music Hall 2.
 He was introduced as "high note terminator" performing a duet of Kim Kwang-seok's "At About Thirty" with Hui.

+2021–present: Phantom Singer, Crezl, Japanese mini album

+In March 2023, Jinho joined season 4 of Phantom Singer as a contestant.
+His quartet, Crezl, ended up placing third in the final round.

+Jinho released his first solo mini album, titled Cho:rd, on August 28.
+The album is a five-track Japanese project, with the lead single "Teddy Bear".